If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 The Quapaw Bathhouse in Hot Springs Arkansas is more of a modern-day spa rather than a bathhouse.
 If you want to soak in the thermal waters you can either make an appointment for a private bath or you can spend some time at the public pools.

 The public pools are a great way to experience soaking in the mineral-rich waters without spending a lot of money.
-It cost $25 per person to spend the day at the pools.
+It costs $25 per person (plus tax) to spend the day at the pools.
 There are 4 different thermal water pools set at different temperatures.

-The idea is to spend about 10-15 minutes in one of the hot pools and then 10-15 minutes in a cooler pool and go back and forth.
+The staff explained to us that you’re supposed to spend about 10-15 minutes in one of the hot pools and then 10-15 minutes in a cooler pool and go back and forth.
 The changing of temperatures helps with circulation in the body.

 There is also a cafe inside the public bath area where you can grab a bite to eat or get a smoothie.